-The equipment listed below or its equivalent is required for a complete check and recalibration of the Type S-2 Sampling Head; see Fig. 5-1.
+The equipment listed below or its equivalent is required for a complete check and recalibration of either the Type S-1 or the Type S-2 Sampling Head; see Fig. 5-1.
 The equipment listed is used in the following procedure.
 Equipment specifications given are the minimum necessary for the particular use of each item.
 All test equipment must be correctly calibrated.
 If other equipment is substituted, it must meet or exceed the limits stated below.
 If a pulse generator other than the Type 284 is used, fast pulse display characteristics may vary from those shown in this manual.